 Capturing rough surfaces

 Most rough surfaces can be captured just like a flat smooth surface.
-Pico has a soft padded bottom which helps prevent light leakage when the surface is rough.
-However, for best results, try and find a section of the surface which is as flat as possible.
+For best results, try and find a section of the surface which is as flat as possible.

 For very rough surfaces, such as heavily textured concrete, it would be advisable to take more than one reading to ensure any given reading is not an anomaly due to surface texture.